inko-lang/inko/docs/source/getting-started/files.md

 the cursor to the start of the file, then read the data back, and write it to the terminal.

-For the sake of brevity we've ignored error handling by using `unwrap`, resulting in the program terminating in the event of an error.
+For the sake of brevity we've ignored error handling by using `get`, resulting in the program terminating in the event of an error.
 Of course in a real program you'll want more fine-grained error handling, but for the sake of brevity we'll pretend our program won't produce any errors.